-We are limited in our ability to pay dividends and repurchase our common stock by our regulators who have broad authority to review our capital planning and risk management processes, and our current, projected and stressed capital levels, and to object to any capital action that they consider to be unsafe or unsound.
-In addition, the declaration and amount of any future dividends to holders of our common stock or stock repurchases will be at the discretion of our board of directors and will depend on many factors, including the financial condition, earnings, capital and liquidity requirements of us and the Bank, applicable regulatory requirements, corporate law and contractual restrictions (including restrictions contained in the Bank Term Loan) and other factors that our board of directors deems relevant.
+We are limited in our ability to pay dividends and repurchase our common stock by the Federal Reserve Board, which has broad authority to review our capital planning and risk management processes, and our current, projected and stressed capital levels, and to object to any capital action that the Federal Reserve Board considers to be unsafe or unsound.
+In addition, the declaration and amount of any future dividends to holders of our common stock or stock repurchases will be at the discretion of our Board of Directors and will depend on many factors, including the financial condition, earnings, capital and liquidity requirements of us and the Bank, applicable regulatory requirements, corporate law and contractual restrictions and other factors that our Board of Directors deems relevant.
 If we are unable to pay dividends or repurchase our common stock, it could adversely affect the market price of our common stock and market perceptions of Synchrony Financial.
 See "Item 1.
 Business-Regulation-Savings and Loan Holding Company Regulation-Dividends and Stock Repurchases."

 We rely significantly on dividends and other distributions and payments from the Bank for liquidity, including to pay our obligations under our indebtedness and other indebtedness as they become due, and federal law limits the amount of dividends and other distributions and payments that the Bank may pay to us.
 For example, OCC regulations limit the ability of savings associations to make distributions of capital, including payment of dividends, stock redemptions and repurchases, cash-out mergers and other transactions charged to the capital account.
 The Bank must obtain the OCC's approval prior to making a capital distribution in certain circumstances, including if the Bank proposes to make a capital distribution when it does not meet certain capital requirements (or will not do so as a result of the proposed capital distribution) or certain net income requirements.
 In addition, the Bank must file a prior written notice of a planned or declared dividend or other distribution with the Federal Reserve Board.
-The Federal Reserve Board or the OCC may object to a capital distribution if, among other things, the Bank is, or as a result of such dividend or distribution would be, undercapitalized or the Federal Reserve Board or OCC has safety and soundness concerns.
-Additional restrictions on bank dividends may apply if the Bank fails the QTL test.
+The Federal Reserve Board or the OCC may object to a capital distribution if, among other things, the Bank is, or as a result of such dividends may paply if the Bank fails the QTL test.
 The application of these restrictions on the Bank's ability to pay dividends involves broad discretion on the part of our regulators.
 Limitations on the Bank's payments of dividends and other distributions and payments that we receive from the Bank could reduce our liquidity and limit our ability to pay dividends or our obligations under our indebtedness.
 See "Item 1.
-Business -Regulation-Savings Association Regulation-Dividends and Stock Repurchases" and "-Activities."
+Business - Regulation-Savings Association Regulation-Dividends and Stock Repurchases" and "Activities."